girder/girder/docs/plugins.rst

 Once you enable the plugin, site administrators will be able to create and edit HDFS assetstores on the ``Assetstores`` page in the web client in the same way as any other assetstore type.
-When creating or editing an assetstore, validation is performed to ensure that the HDFS instance is reachable for communciation, and that the directory specified as the root path exists.
+When creating or editing an assetstore, validation is performed to ensure that the HDFS instance is reachable for communication, and that the directory specified as the root path exists.
 If it does not exist, Girder will attempt to create it.